Tropes describing characters from the Penumbra's stories. Do be careful, as all spoilers from seasons 1 and 2 are unmarked.

 - Hidden Heart of Gold: Very much so.
 He's a Con Man who commits crimes on the regular, but whenever he finds himself in a situation where innocent people are going to be seriously hurt, he always ends up stepping in to do the right thing.
 He steals artifacts for Miasma until he realizes that her ultimate goal is to use them to commit genocide, then actively works to stop her, and in "Juno Steel and the Man in Glass", while he does steal from Nova Zolotovna, he refuses to bleed her dry because he doesn't think she deserves it (even though doing so would instantly pay off his debts).
 Buddy Aurinko even says as much when he asks her what his "calling card" is that allowed her to trace him:Buddy: An enduring moral core, coupled with a strong desire to excise that core completely.
 Demonstrated, of course, by a consistent pattern of pro-bono work followed up by a lot of con-bono — like having a heart embarrasses you.

 - Knife Nut: Superb with a blade.

-- Withholding Their Name: Only Juno knows that his birth name is Peter Nureyev.
+- Withholding Their Name: Only Juno knows that his real name is Peter Nureyev.
 As of season 3, so do Rita and whoever he's in debt to.